 A good way in which we can examine ourselves is by noticing the programs we watch on the television, which is a device that projects images.
 Remember that ego is nothing more than an illusion, a self-image that projects itself onto others.

 How do you feel when you see acts of violence?
 When someone voices out an opinion that is incongruent with yours?
 What scenes are you drawn to?
-These can provide the clues to the egoic patterns in you.
+These can provide clues to the egoic patterns in you.

 If you are not conscious enough, you might notice how some people, like the ones we see in the news or a fictional character playing a particular role in a TV drama series, can trigger a reaction from you.
 You might be judging the way they behave or despise something you find unpleasant in their personality.
-Whatever those traits may be are also present in you.
+Whatever those traits could be are also present in you.

-Same goes in real life.
+The same goes in real life.
 When we judge others, find faults in them, blame and point a finger, know that more fingers are pointed back to us.